The English-Speaking Union of the United States

 National Shakespeare Competition The ESU National Shakespeare Competition is a performance-based education program.
 High school students develop analytical and communication skills by performing Shakespeare at the school, community and national levels.
 Since 1983 more than 360,000 students have brought the timeless works of Shakespeare to life.

-Secondary School Exchange is a merit-based scholarship that provides tuition, room and board for students to spend a "Gap" year in the United Kingdom between high school and college.
+Secondary School Exchange (SSE) Since 1928, the ESU has provided merit-based scholarships that provide tuition, room and board for US students to spend a "Gap" year in a secondary school in the United Kingdom and UK students to spend a "Gap" year in a secondary school in the United States between high school and college.

-TLab provides teachers and lifelong learners educational enrichment programs at Oxford, the University of Edinburgh and Shakespeare's Globe.
+TLab (Travel and Learn Abroad) provides teachers and lifelong learners educational enrichment programs at Oxford, the University of Edinburgh and Shakespeare's Globe in London.